 1-10 Megawatt Commercial-Scale Projects

-If you are contemplating a multi-million dollar wind project in an area where no wind measurements have been taken, it is wise to take two or more years of measurements with a multilevel meteorological tower to characterize your wind resource.
+If you are contemplating a multi-million dollar wind project in an area where no wind measurements have been taken, it is wise to take two or more years of measurements with one or more multilevel meteorological towers to characterize your wind resource.

 If the terrain surrounding your site is rugged or you are installing several turbines, it may be appropriate to install several met towers with anemometers as close to the expected wind turbine hub height as possible to ensure that you have a reliable estimate of the variation of wind speed across your site.
 Many lenders for large wind turbine projects will hire independent meteorologists to perform due diligence and validate the developer’s estimates of the available wind resources.